Visits to Your Country

 It is important to apply early so you can receive your full work authorization time.
-Applications processed at the end of the semester may not receive a full 12 months of post-completion OPT.
+Applications processed at the end of the semester will not receive a full 12 months of OPT.
 Apply early to avoid delays, especially if you have developing job offers.

-*If you file after these dates, you risk losing days of work authorization or may miss the deadline to apply for OPT.
+*If you file on this date, you risk losing days of work authorization or may miss the deadline to apply for OPT.
 USCIS must receive your OPT application within 60 days of your program end date.

 How can I apply for pre-completion OPT?